SBTL, swim, chem, baseball, I talk with my hands

 While it might seem rude to pile work on your plate during this glorious summer, it is absolutely necessary to start the year as close to full speed as possible.
 So let’s get started, as there are several concepts that need to be mastered in order to start the course, which is how you will spend part of your Summer of 14.

 First, please set-up a Dropbox account [LINK] using your school email.
 Many of you will have done this already so this might not be new.
 Once you have done this, create a folder called “AP Chemistry” and then add me as a shared user (not “share this folder”), at my school email address.

 Next, you must read and take typed (outline) notes on the first two chapters of the textbook, and complete the required exercises (see list below).
 Please know that the textbook has changed from past years so check the official SHP textbook listing for the title, author and ISBN.
-I am requiring the e-version (Kindle) of the text so that students can easily have this in class and at home.
-The assigned chapters cover topics that are review from first-year chemistry so this shouldn’t be much of a stretch, although, it can be “Tricky.”
+I am requiring the e-version (Link to textbook – Kindle) of the text so that students can easily have this in class and at home.
+The assigned chapters cover topics that are review from first-year chemistry so this shouldn’t be much of a stretch.

 So, to summarize…

 When school starts I will administer a short exam (see the test objectives above) covering this material.
 Don’t worry, my goal is to help you transition to the start of school and be successful once the semester starts.
 The beginning of the school year is always a hectic time for everyone so by spreading this out (over the summer, or the three days before class… ) it will make it easier to grasp the first-semester concepts.
 I will be available during the summer using my school email so please send me a note if there is a problem, question or you need clarification.

 I am looking forward to seeing you in August!

 You must be logged in to post a comment.